321alwaysonline/BELLA/README.md

 ## Example: nonnegative matrix factorization (NMF)
 We recommend to look at the following files to see how to use the package:

-Demo/demo_NMF.m: contains an example for comparing a fixed penalty version of BPALM, A-BPALM1, and A-BPALM2 for ONMF with synthetic data.
+Demo/demo_NMF.m: contains an example of BELLA for NMF with synthetic data.

 ## Solving your own optimization problem
 You need to to write: